CSCfi/csc-user-guide/docs/computing/compiling.md

 ```

 When building MPI applications, one should use *mpixxx* compiler wrappers,
-which differ depending on the compiler suite and MPI environment (XXX table
+which differ depending on the compiler suite and MPI environment (FIXME: table
-is not correct yet XXX):
+is not correct yet):

 | Compiler suite | hpcx-mpi or mpich      | intel-mpi                 |
 | :------------- | :--------------------- | :------------------------ |